JoMaseria1/IFCO-Data-Engineering-Challenge/README.md

 This challenge involves processing and analyzing datasets to answer various business-related tests.
 For this, I used:

-- Databricks Community Edition (PySpark) for Tasks 1-5.
+- Visual Studio Code (Python / PySpark) for Tasks 1-5.
-- Power BI for Task 6 (Dashboarding).
+- Power BI for Task 6.

 ### Resources: